🔍⚠️"Five things to watch in the markets over the next week"👀🌟

 1️⃣ *Focus on economic data* 📊💸

-💡 Markets are gearing up: five critical issues that will shape next week 🧐⚠️
+💡 Markets are gearing up: five critical things that will shape next week 🧐⚠️

-- Economic data is likely to be at the forefront of investors' concerns this week.
+- Economic data is likely to be at the forefront of investors' interests this week.

-- Traders will closely monitor the release of the US consumer price data for July on Tuesday.
+- Traders will closely monitor the release of U.S. consumer price data for July on Tuesday.

-- A separate measure of producer prices for final demand is scheduled for release on Thursday, while a gauge of US retail sales and consumer confidence survey is expected to be published on Friday.
+- A separate measure of producer prices for final demand is set to be released on Thursday, while a measure of U.S. retail sales and a consumer confidence survey are expected on Friday.

 2️⃣ *Trump-Putin Summit* 🤝🌍

-- Attention is likely to turn to the remote US state of Alaska on Friday, when US President Donald Trump meets with Russian President Vladimir Putin to discuss a potential peace agreement in Ukraine.
+- Attention is likely to shift to remote Alaska on Friday, when U.S. President Donald Trump meets with Russian President Vladimir Putin to discuss a potential peace agreement in Ukraine.

-- Before the summit, Trump suggested that a potential agreement to end the conflict that has lasted more than three years in Ukraine could see land exchanges by both sides.
+- Before the summit, Trump suggested that a potential agreement to end the more than three-year conflict in Ukraine could involve land exchanges by both sides.

-- More US corporate earnings results are set to be released this week, with the flow of second-quarter results tapering over several weeks.
+- More financial results from U.S. companies are set to be released this week, with the flow of second-quarter results tapering off over several weeks.

-- Among the notable companies this week will be the earnings results from technology group Cisco Systems (NASDAQ:CSCO) and semiconductor manufacturing equipment supplier Applied Materials (NASDAQ:AMAT).
+- Among the notable companies this week will be the earnings of technology group Cisco Systems (NASDAQ:CSCO) and semiconductor manufacturing equipment supplier Applied Materials (NASDAQ:AMAT).

-4️⃣ *End date of the trade truce between the US and China* 🕰️🇺🇸🇨🇳
+4️⃣ *Deadline for the trade truce between the United States and China* 🕰️🇺🇸🇨🇳

-- The trade truce between the United States and China is set to end on August 12, with rising speculation about whether the two sides will eventually extend this fragile arrangement.
+- The trade truce between the United States and China is set to end on August 12, with rising speculation about whether the two sides will ultimately extend this fragile arrangement.

 - Following the recent bilateral meeting in July, Chinese officials expressed a positive tone that the agreement to avoid re-imposing extremely high reciprocal tariffs could be extended for an additional 90 days.